 (3/16/2016) As a small crowd of onlookers watched, Emmitsburg’s iconic Doughboy statue was placed back upon its pedestal on March 16, nearly nine months to the day after it was knocked down as a result of a freak automobile accident.
-As the slings that had lifted the statue were removed, the crowd
+The crowd in attendance watched in silence as

 Due to the nature of the statue and its location in the historic district, the town was forced to navigate a myriad of procedural issues before work could actually begin on repairs.
 But once approval was given, the repairs proceeded speedily.